Registration in New Zealand policy

 - Intention to practise medicine in New Zealand

 We will register you within a scope of practice, to practise medicine in New Zealand, when we receive from you:

 - a completed registration application form.
 Note: incomplete applications will not be considered

 - meet our fitness for registration requirements as set out in section 16 of the Health Practitioners Competence Assurance Act 2003 (HPCAA)

 - hold one or more prescribed qualifications as set out by us under section 12 of the HPCAA

 - satisfy our competence requirements to practise within the specified scope of practice.

 To make sure you are competent to practise in New Zealand, we will initially grant you registration within a provisional scope of practice, with conditions on your practising certificate – as allowed in section 22 of the HPCAA.

-If you have graduated from a New Zealand or Australian medical school and completed your internship in New Zealand or Australia, we will grant you registration within a general scope of practice – and a vocational scope, if appropriate.
+If you have graduated from a New Zealand or Australian medical school and completed the intern requirements while working in a provisional general registration in New Zealand or Australia, we will grant you registration within a general scope of practice.
+Please refer to the prevocational training page for further information.